-How to spend a short layover in Amsterdam outside the airport
+How to spend a short Amsterdam layover outside the airport

 If you have four to six hours, take the train below the main airport terminal and in about 15 minutes you’ll arrive at Centraal Station in the city center.
 From the pier just outside the station, hop on any of the one-hour canal cruises that wind through the city—it’s one of the best ways to get a feel for Amsterdam.
 Lovers Canal Cruises and Stromma both have frequent departures year-round.

 A short stroll down the wide Damrak avenue brings you to the 13th-century Dam Square (known as “The Dam”), a sprawling cobblestone plaza framed by several important attractions.
 Most impressive is the massive neoclassical Koninklijk Palace, the official residence of the Dutch royal family since the 17th century, whose public rooms are open to the public to tour.
 The neighboring Nieuwe Kerk (New Church), dating from the 15th century, now functions primarily as an arts venue; it’s worth a stop to see its intricate stained-glass windows, the ornately carved altar and towering brass choir screen, and the largest pipe organ in the Netherlands.